Dale Veasey: Professional wrestling career

-Early career
+Early career (1982-1985)

 Dale Veasey made his professional debut in early 1982, beginning his career in Georgia and Florida.
 Later that year however, he disappeared from the scene and did not reappear until February 1984, in Georgia Championship Wrestling.
 The on-air reason given for his hiatus was that he had been in a serious automobile accident, breaking his ankle, jaw, right arm, and also suffering two skull fractures.
 On his return he was heavier than when last seen in 1982, but spent the next few months trimming down.
 Veasey was still with the promotion when Black Saturday occurred, at which point he transition to other territories, losing several singles matches to Tim Horner, Shawn Michaels, Terry Taylor and Iceman Parsons while in the Mid-South territory in January 1985 and spending most of the year wrestling in Florida Championship Wrestling facing veterans such as Wahoo McDaniel, Rip Rogers and Hector Guerrero.

 While in Texas All-Star Wrestling, he also defeated Terry Daniels in a tournament final to win the vacant TASW Junior Heavyweight Championship in San Antonio, Texas on September 2, 1985 holding the title for four months before leaving the area.

-The Alaskan Hunters & State Patrol
+The Alaskan Hunters & State Patrol (1986-1989)

 The following year, Veasey underwent another physical transformation into Road Warriors-inspired, The Hunter.
 He spent most of 1986/1987 wrestling as either The Hunter in singles competition or with tag-team partner Bob Brown as The Alaskan Hunters, going on to win the WWC North American Tag Team Championship with Brown defeating Miguelito Perez & Tony Atlas in San Juan, Puerto Rico on June 20, 1987.
 After defeating WWC World Tag Team Champions Mark & Chris Youngblood on August 26, the two would briefly hold both the World and North American tag team titles before losing the World titles back to the Youngbloods September 20, 1987.
 After the North American titles were abandoned by the promotion in November, Veasey and Brown would leave the promotion by the end of the year.

 Early in 1989, Veasey and Brown spent some time in the World Wrestling Federation and, later, a very short spell in Stampede Wrestling, but by the end of 1989 Veasey was in World Championship Wrestling as 'Lieutenant James Earl Wright' along with 'Sergeant Buddy Lee Parker', his tag team partner in the State Patrol (which first formed while both were in Stampede).